Powered roller coaster

 The most common model of powered coasters is the Zamperla Dragon coasters (also called "Dragon Wagons," although there are non-powered versions of these coasters).
-Other installations include Casey Junior, Le Petit Train du Cirque at Disneyland Park (Paris) (built by Vekoma), Thunder Run at Canada's Wonderland, Runaway Mine Train at Alton Towers and High in the Sky Seuss Trolley Train Ride at Islands of Adventure.
+Other installations include Casey Junior, Le Petit Train du Cirque at Disneyland Park (Paris) (built by Vekoma), Thunder Run at Canada's Wonderland and Runaway Mine Train at Alton Towers.

 The train on a powered coaster usually picks up electricity from contacts in the rails (similar to an electric locomotive or a monorail) and may contain multiple motors.
 Some powered coasters are powered by a flexible cable connected to the train.
 Another component of powered coasters is an extra "track" in the center of the rails.
 This allows the tyres attached to the motor to "grip" the track and propel the train forward.

 A powered coaster generally runs a single train and may traverse the circuit multiple times before stopping at the station.

 In Genting highlands, The Flying Dragon was the world's longest powered roller coaster in terms of ride length but has been demolished.

 A very rare Powered Coaster was at Camelot Theme Park in England.
 The "Dragon Flyer" ride had diesel engine in the front of the themed dragon and was driven around the track by the ride staff.